Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 All EngageUI apps are based on this source code.
 2. A dashboard descriptor and an activity-handler for EngageIDE (about 7000 LOC).
 The IDE will be fully functional in our next release.
-This IDE is also being used internally by Khitchdee for its app development.
+This IDE will be used internally by Khitchdee to develop its X-Draft app.

 # Building EngageIDE:
 (interaction time ~1hr)
 Should you build this app?
 1. If you want to build a simple keyboard-driven app using wxWidgets.
 2. If you are already a wxWidgets developer.
-The process is relatively brief in this case
+The process is relatively brief in this case.
-and this toolkit gives you a GUI design alternative to WIMP
+and this toolkit gives you an easy to learn GUI design alternative to WIMP
 that you can start using right away.

 ## Building wxWidgets for your dev platform